vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Why do I get the error `merchant.not.allowed.for.recurring.operation`?

-The `merchant.not.allowed.for.recurring.operation` error indicates that the Vipps Recurring API is not yet activated for this sale unit.
+The `merchant.not.allowed.for.recurring.operation` error indicates that the Vipps Recurring API is not yet activated for this sales unit.

 The Vipps Recurring API is available for existing customers that have "Vipps på Nett", a direct integration with the